lamsal27/NerdTyper/README.md

 3. Open the `index.html` file in your web browser to test and contribute to the project.

-## Usage 🖥️

-1. Open the `index.html` file in your browser.
-2. Click on the input box and start typing the text that appears.
-3. Track your typing speed in real-time as you type.
-4. Click the timer to adjust the test duration or restart the test.

-## Technologies Used 💻

-- **HTML5** for the structure.
-- **CSS** for the styling and layout.
-- **JavaScript** for the typing test functionality and dynamic interaction.

-## Contributing 🤝

-If you’d like to contribute to **NerdTyper**, feel free to fork the repository, make changes, and create a pull request.
-Whether it's bug fixes, improvements, or new features, your contributions are welcome!

 ## License 📜

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Demo 🎬

-You can try the project live at: [NerdTyper - Typing Speed Checker](https://lamsal27.github.io/NerdTyper/)

 ## Author ✨